hackclub/hackclub/workshops/personal_website/README.md

 tutorial we have just shown you one way.

 For example, our tutorial uses an **external stylesheet**, this means that we put our CSS in a separate file to the HTML.
 We called it the `stlyes.css`.
-There is actually MANY different ways to add CSS to your html but having a an **external stylesheet** is the best because it is the most organized.
+There is actually MANY different ways to add CSS to your HTML but having an **external stylesheet** is the best because it is the most organized.

 When you google for answers, you will see the many other ways of doing it